 Before submitting your manuscript to Active Learning in Higher Education, please ensure you have read the Aims and Scope.

-The suggested word count for an article is up to 7500 words.
+Articles: The suggested word count for an article is up to 7500 words.
 This includes absolutely everything; from the first word of the title to the very last word in the list of references, or tables/figures (or whatever the article ends with).
 Texts of a length greatly exceeding this will be considered as interest warrants and space permits.
+Upon submission, please also include a seperate title page with title, abstract and author information.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.